-Mensa Brands purchases a majority stake in each brand with strategies to fully acquire them within five years.
-All of these brands are promising, and their founding team unites with Mensa Brands to run operations at a larger scale.
-The company assists these brands in managing and extending their offerings on their official e-platforms and all leading marketplaces.
-Mensa Brands helps businesses involved in tech-led product development, by determining a product that prospective customers are seeking and introducing a new product range accordingly.
+Mensa Brands purchases a majority stake in each brand, with the intention of fully acquiring them within five years.
+The company’s founding team unites with the brands to run operations at a larger scale, while Mensa Brands assists in managing and extending their offerings on official e-platforms and all leading marketplaces.
+Mensa Brands business model emphasizes tech-led product development, determining products that prospective customers seek, and introducing a new product range accordingly.

 What is the Thrasio model?

 Established by Joshua Silberstein and Carlos Cashman in 2018, Thrasio deals with brands that sell its products on Amazon.
 The company merges with the businesses or acquires them to scale.
 Generally, they deal with brands allied with day-to-day products.
 After the acquisition, Thrasio enhances the acquired company’s inventory management, marketing strategies, product development and supply chain management.

 With this business model, Thrasio has earned revenue of around $500 million and a profit of $100 million in 2020.
 In February 2021, Bloomberg reported the company to have a value of more than $ 3 billion.

 Differences and similarities between Thrasio’s model and Mensa’s model